digital-sound-antiques/vgm-conv/README.md

 # vgm-conv
   Chip-type and clock converter for VGM.

 This repository is still experimetal.
 At present, only YM2612 to YM2413 conversion is available.

+As for PCM conversion, YM2612's register 2A access can be converted to YM2413 DAC.
+VGM's DAC stream commands are not supported yet.

 # Install
 ```sh